 Proper Bundles

 Prior to 2024, bundles were constructed for the purpose of solves, but all other processing (e.g., computing W values) was done on individual scenarios.
-We will refer to these as loose bundles.
-This bundling scheme is very flexible with respect to the numbers of scenarios in each bundle.
-There are various if-blocks in the mpisppy code to support this type of bundle.
+These were called loose bundles.

 Warning

 In 2024, proper bundles were supported.
 After the extensive form for a proper bundle is created, the original scenarios are more or less forgotten and all processing takes place for the bundle.
 At the time of this writing, these bundles are a little less flexible in that the number of scenarios per bundle must divide the number of scenarios and randomizing the assignment of scenarios to bundles is left to the user (e.g., by using a pseudo-random vector to provide one level of indirection for the scenario number in the scenario_creator function).
-As of the time of this writing, only two-stage problems are easily supported.
-Proper bundles result in faster execution than loose bundles.
+As of the time of this writing, proper bundles always result in two-stage problems once the bundles are created, even for problems that are multi-stage before bundling.
+Proper bundles result in faster execution.

 See mpisppy.generic_cylinders.py for an example of their use in code and see examples.generic_cylinders.bash for a few proper bundle command lines.
-In addition to being created on the fly and used, they can be written (but not used in the same run) with --pickle-bundles-dir (note the the directory specified will be overwritten), and read before use with --unpickle-bundles-dir.
-In all uses of bundles in mpisppy.generic_cylinders.py the --scenarios-per-bundle option must be specified (even when reading).
+Bundles can be created on the fly and used in the same run, or they can be pickled to disk and reused on subsequent runs.
+The --scenarios-per-bundle option must be specified for every run that uses bundles (including runs that read pickled bundles).

 Note